rolan86/fuzzer/README.md

 Where Name would be the name of the passenger.
 It would return you a JSON object containing the name of the passenger along with the survival of the passenger, it is considered that 0 is deceased and 1 is survived.

+Please make sure to run the requirement.txt file before you do any of the above